Uniswap Price Overview

 Given Uniswap’s volatility, its live price can change by a large amount in a very short space of time.
 The market cap of Uniswap is equal to the price of UNI multiplied by the number of UNI in circulation.

-The current price of Uniswap is EUR.
-It has changed by EUR in the last 24 hours and UNI has a 24-hour trading volume of EUR.
-Uniswap current Kriptomat ranking is , with a market cap of EUR.
-It has a circulating supply of .
+The current Uniswap price is EUR.
+The price has changed by EUR in the past 24 hours on trading volume of EUR.
+The market rank of Uniswap is based on a market capitalization of EUR.
+Uniswap has a circulating supply of .
+The highest recorded Uniswap price is EUR.
+And the lowest recorded UNI price is EUR.
 Max supply is UNI which will be reached in 2024, after which a 2% annual inflation rate will take effect.

 Uniswap Price FAQ